Circle of Dust: Hiatus and side projects (1995–1998)

 In between touring and recording for Circle of Dust, Klayton kept busy with a variety of other projects.
 In 1994, he contributed to and produced a side project with members of The Crucified called Chatterbox, which released Despite, its sole album.
 That same year, Klayton teamed up with friend Buka and began work on yet another side project, Argyle Park, under three pseudonyms: Dred, Deathwish, and Celldweller.
-Argyle Park featured a vast collection of guest collaborators, including Tommy Victor of Prong, JG Thirlwell of Foetus, and Mark Salomon (Stavesacre, The Crucified), and would go on to attain notoriety equal to that of Circle of Dust, losing the distinction of being a mere side project.
+Argyle Park featured numerous guest collaborators, including Tommy Victor of Prong, JG Thirlwell of Foetus, and Mark Salomon (Stavesacre, The Crucified).
 In 1996, Klayton produced and programmed Still Suffering, the debut album of former Circle of Dust guitarist Daren "Klank" Diolosa.
 The unreleased songs Klank had written for Circle of Dust the year prior ended up on this album.

 After Klayton put Circle of Dust on hiatus in 1995, he worked with illusionist Criss Angel to work on theatrical music and a magic show called Angeldust.
 It was during his work with Angel that Klayton changed his name from Scott Albert to Klay Scott, a nickname Angel gave him to denote his ability to "take sounds and shape them as if they were clay".
 Klayton and Angel worked for over two years to finalize their multi-media show and released an initial album of music in 1998 called Musical Conjurings from the World of Illusion.
 During that same period of creativity, Klayton also recorded a posthumous Circle of Dust album as a formal gesture of farewell.